 Studies have shown that low levels of vitamin D in people with eczema are associated with flare-ups.
 Two trial studies observed children ages 2 to 17 years old with winter-related eczema.
 After one month of taking 1,000 international units (or IU) of vitamin D daily, the participants’ eczema symptoms improved.
 However, this study does not provide enough evidence to support the effectiveness of vitamin D in treating all types of eczema in children.

 Studies on adults with eczema have mixed results.
 One randomized controlled trial in adults with eczema observed significant improvements in flare-ups after people took 1,600 IU of vitamin D daily for two months.
-Another study used 4,000 IU of vitamin D daily for 21 days and did not find significant improvements in eczema.
+Another study in the Journal of the European Academy of Dermatology and Venereology used 4,000 IU of vitamin D daily for 21 days and did not find significant improvements in eczema.

 The use of vitamin D supplementation in children and adults needs further research to understand the ideal dose and duration of treatment.
 Although vitamin D is known to help regulate the immune system and the skin barrier, its role in eczema needs to be more clearly defined.